Without looking like a spammer, that is.

 Because it’s opt-in by the recipients, and because it’s from a service with a good reputation, and because individual emails are sent one-to-one rather than one-to-many, the chances of getting delivered are significantly higher.

 Google Groups is free, and Groups.io has a free plan.
-Both have an array of additional features you might find useful for your message, such as archives, photo storage and more.
+Both have an array of additional features you might find useful for your message, such as archives, photo storage, and more.

 Advanced solution: mailing list services

-As a result, another solution targeting that exact scenario is newsletter sending services.
-These are ideal for periodic broadcast emails to many recipients.
+Newsletter-sending services are ideal for periodic broadcast emails to many recipients.

 There are many.
 I’m partial to AWeber, which I’ve been using for Ask Leo! from the start, close to 20 years ago.
 MailChimp is another you’ve probably heard of.
 Even something like Substack can be used for this, assuming you don’t mind your content being posted publicly.